fanyu0709/SC1015-Miniproject/README.md

 This aids us in finding out if there is a inverse or positive correlation, if any, between a country's economic wellbeing and its suicide rate per 100k population.

-### Find the Country Economic Wellbeing: GDP & HDI
+#### Find the Country Economic Wellbeing: GDP & HDI

-- **Countries with the Highest Economic Wellbeing** Dropped countries with GDP per capita < 50000 and HDI < 0.85.
+- **Countries with the Highest Economic Wellbeing**
+<br>Dropped countries with GDP per capita < 50000 and HDI < 0.85.
 Doing so would result in only the top 15 countries out of the 75 with the highest economic wellbeing.

 - **Countries with Lowest Economic Wellbeing**
-Dropped countries with GDP per capita > 32000 and HDI > 0.70.
+<br>Dropped countries with GDP per capita > 32000 and HDI > 0.70.
 Doing so would result in only the top 15 countries out of the 75 with the lowest economic wellbeing.

-### Find the Country Suicide Rate
+#### Find the Country Suicide Rate

 - **Countries with the lowest suicide rate**
-Dropped countries with Suicide/100k pop > 60.
+<br>Dropped countries with Suicide/100k pop > 60.
 Doing so would result in only the top 15 countries out of the 75 with the lowest suicide rate.

 - **Countries with the highest suicide rate**
-Dropped countries with Suicide/100k pop < 210.
+<br>Dropped countries with Suicide/100k pop < 210.
 Doing so would result in only the top 15 countries out of the 75 with the highest suicide rate.

-### ECONOMIC WELLBEING VS SUICIDE
+#### ECONOMIC WELLBEING VS SUICIDE
 Compare the Economic Wellbeing and the Suicide Rate

-Countries with the highest economic wellbeing and lowest suicide rate ['Qatar']
+Countries with the highest economic wellbeing and lowest suicide rate
+<br>['Qatar']

-Countries with the highest economic wellbeing and highest suicide rate [] (NONE)
+Countries with the highest economic wellbeing and highest suicide rate
+<br>[] (NONE)

-Countries with the lowest economic wellbeing and highest suicide rate ['Suriname']
+Countries with the lowest economic wellbeing and highest suicide rate
+<br>['Suriname']

-Countries with the lowest economic wellbeing and lowest suicide rate ['Guatemala', 'South Africa', 'Turkmenistan']
+Countries with the lowest economic wellbeing and lowest suicide rate
+<br>['Guatemala', 'South Africa', 'Turkmenistan']

 ## 04: Use of machine learning techniques to solve specific problem